oblac/jodd-site/content/madvoc/4+actions-more.md

 ## Action naming strategies

 We figured that is very important for users which naming convention is going to be used.
 Therefore *Madvoc* provides several ways how action names are defined.
-The final way on how action names are created is  to use _action name strategy_.
+The final way how action names are created is by some _action name strategy_.
 The strategy is defined as an implementation of the `ActionNamingStrategy` interface.

-Action naming strategy is a part of action configuration.
+Naming strategy is part of the action configuration (explained above).